google/taqo-paco/README.md

 # taqo_survey

-A tool for rendering surveys.
+A *research* tool for rendering surveys.

 The main app is in the `taqo_client` subdirectory, which contains a Flutter project.
 More information can be found in `taqo_client/README.md`.